wordofwarning/wordofwarning.org/current/2016-springsummer/redux/index.md

 Age advisory + duration TBC.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
-Since 2013 Richard DeDomenici's inexplicably popular *The Redux Project* has caused a stir over fifty times, in places as diverse as London, Bangkok, Hong Kong, Seoul, Sydney, Beijing + Norwich.
+Since 2013 Richard DeDomenici's inexplicably popular *The Redux Project* has caused a stir over fifty times, in places as diverse as London, Bangkok, Hong Kong, Seoul, Sydney, Beijing and Norwich.

 The project celebrates and subverts the cultural heritage of the places it visits, by attempting to make shot-for-shot remakes of scenes from famous movies and telly, on a shoe-string budget with amateur local crews, in the same locations where the originals were filmed.